-That particular 2004-2005 Arctic winter was special in that polar vortex formed very early in the season and was unusually cold [Jimenez et al., 2006].
-During 23-30 January 2005, the vortex was elongated in the upper stratosphere (stretching across North America and Northern Europe) and kidney-shaped in the lower stratosphere [e.g. Fig. 2].
+[4] The particular 2004-2005 Arctic winter was unusual in that the polar vortex formed very early in the season and was very cold throughout [Jimenez et al., 2006].
+During 23- 30 January 2005, the vortex was elongated in the upper stratosphere (stretching across North America and Northern Europe) and kidney shaped in the lower stratosphere (e.g., Figure 2).
 A strong anticyclone persisted over the Norwegian Sea that significantly raised the tropopause much like the conditions noted by Buss et al. [2004] and Dörnbrack et al. [2002].
-The intense upper tropospheric flow over Southern Greenland was predominantly from the southeast [see Fig. 1b].
+The intense upper tropospheric flow over Southern Greenland was predominantly from the southeast (see Figure 1b).
 The lower stratosphere was the coldest on record.
-The observed region where polar PSCs could form ($T{ice} < T < T{NAT}$) was larger than any previous Northern Hemisphere winters [Manney et al., 2006].
+The observed region where PSCs could form ( $T{ice} < T < T{NAT}$ ) was larger than any previous Northern Hemisphere winters [Manney et al., 2006].

-Around the altitude of 18 km, this frigid region was identified mainly over the Svalbard Archipelago, between northeastern Greenland and Scandinavia.
+[5] Around the altitude of 18 km, this frigid region was identified mainly over the Svalbard Archipelago, between northeastern Greenland and Scandinavia.
 Indeed, on 26 January 2005, a lidar system over Norway's Ny-Alesund (Spitsbergen) and nearby balloon-borne water vapor measurements clearly observed stratospheric ice clouds [Maturilli and Dörnbrack, 2006] and severe water vapor depletion over Spitsbergen [Jimenez et al., 2006].
-Using mesoscale numerical simulations based on the Penn

-State/NCAR Mesoscale Model Version 5 (MM5) at 12-km horizontal resolution (with 4-km resolution nested grid) up to ~25 km in altitude, Maturilli and Dörnbrack [2006] demonstrated that temperature anomalies associated with orographic gravity waves (induced by the Svalbard terrains) caused significant cooling which accounted for the observed PSCs on January 26.
+Using mesoscale numerical simulations based on the Penn State/National Center for Atmospheric Research Mesoscale Model Version 5 (MM5) at 12-km horizontal resolution (with 4-km resolution nested grid) up to $\sim 30$ km in altitude, Maturilli and Dörnbrack [2006] demonstrated that temperature anomalies associated with orographic gravity waves (induced by the Svalbard terrains) caused significant cooling which accounted for the observed PSCs on January 26.
 These authors also noted the presence of inertia gravity waves [Plougonven et al., 2003; Plougonven and Snyder, 2005] emitted spontaneously by the anticyclonic jet over the Norwegian Sea.

-This paper focuses on this recent gravity waves observed over the vicinity of Greenland on 24 January 2005 during this remarkably cold winter.
-The study uses a compressible, non-hydrostatic weather prediction model that has been extended up to 56 km to simulate gravity waves throughout the stratosphere.
-To date, realistic modeling efforts cited above mostly extend up to 32 km altitude.
-The wave occurrence is traced to its possible source in the troposphere and wave dissipation in the upper stratosphere is diagnosed to estimate the wave influence on the polar vortex.
+[6] The present paper focuses on this recent gravity wave activity observed over the vicinity of Greenland on 24 January 2005 during a remarkably cold winter.
+The study uses a compressible, nonhydrostatic weather prediction model that has been extended up to 56 km to simulate gravity waves throughout the stratosphere.
+To date, realistic modeling efforts cited above mostly extend up to a 30-km altitude.
+The wave occurrence is traced to its possible source in the troposphere, and wave dissipation in the upper stratosphere is diagnosed to estimate the wave influence on the polar vortex.
 Model simulation is tentatively compared with the AIRS observations and local soundings.
-The results suggest that the dominant gravity wave features are associated mainly with orographic forcing by the Greenland terrain.
-During 0900-1100 UTC, wave-breaking is observed near Eastern Greenland between 40-50 km altitude layer, leading to local attenuation of wave amplitudes and strong deceleration of the prevailing flow.
+The results suggest that the dominant gravity wave features near Eastern Greenland are associated mainly with orographic forcing by the Greenland terrain.
+During 0900-1100 Coordinated Universal Time (UTC), wave breaking is observed near Eastern Greenland between 40 and 50 km altitude layer, leading to local attenuation of wave amplitudes and strong deceleration of the prevailing flow.

-2. Model Set-up
+2. Model Setup